vcz-fr/TheFollowUp/_posts/2018/03/2018-03-21-google-nogo-licenses.md

     url: "https://opensource.google/documentation/reference/thirdparty/licenses#banned"
     dead: false

-tweet: "These software licenses are not authorized at Google for various reasons."
+message: "These software licenses are not authorized at Google for various reasons."
 ---